 What spare time?
-The fact is once you’re a writer there truly is no such thing as ‘spare’ time in your life…ever!
+Once you’re a writer there truly is no such thing as ‘spare’ time in your life…ever!
 That’s because you can always fill any time with writing.
 Most of us all have time that we choose to do what we like with.
 I mostly choose to write, but I wish there was enough time available for many other things.
 I love to read.
 I’ve always tried to read at least an hour a day since I was a child.
 I don’t always manage it now, but I try.

 I like art but mostly as a hobby.
 If I can manage to find some spare time for that it relaxes the mind.
 Many artists refer to drawing as a meditative state and I can understand why.
-You can be so absorbed in what you are doing that you forget the rest of the world and its troubles and truly relax for a short time.
+You can be so absorbed in what you are doing that you forget the rest of the world and its troubles, and truly relax for a short time.
 Writing does that for me to a certain extent, but I find the mind is still active when writing in a way it isn’t when drawing or painting.
-I’m not saying it’s the same for everyone but that’s how it is for me.
+I’m not saying it’s the same for everyone, but that’s how it is for me.
 Alas, I’m seriously out of drawing practice owing to ‘not enough’ time.
-I used to do some cross-stitch but it’s taking longer to complete a project because other things draw my attention.
+I used to do some cross-stitch, but it’s taking longer to complete a project because other things draw my attention.
 Good for long trips, though.
 When the dog was alive taking her for walks took up a great deal of time although I wouldn’t change that for the world.
 I like holidays — who doesn’t — but I like exploring whether it’s in my own country or abroad.
 I seldom just sit on a beach unless it’s to read a book.